sunfounder/zeus-car/docs/source/hardware/cpn_zeus_car_shield.rst

 .. image:: img/shield_motor_sche.png

-and the input pins of each channel corresponding to the pins on the Arduino.
+So the corresponding control pins of the 4 motor ports are shown below.

 .. list-table::
     :widths: 25 50